datalayer/datalayer/lab/solr/README.md

 ## Setup

-Follow the below steps to start your Solr server.
+Follow the below steps to start a Solr server.

 ```bash
 # Start.